FXM ASSOCIATES

 This portion of Boston Harbor is part of a Designated Port Area (DPA), which places severe regulatory limits on types of land uses that may be developed, and state-approval of required licenses for use of filled tidelands is contingent upon the city’s preparation of an acceptable plan for water related industrial and commercial uses.

-New Bedford/Fairhaven Harbor Master Plan, Massachusetts
+New Bedford/Fairhaven Harbor Master Plan

 Massachusetts Office of Coastal Zone Management and City of New Bedford